Article

 To avoid being misled, follow our tips to ensure that you are actually speaking to us:

-• Be cautious of paid search results - scammers often pay search engines like Google to appear as adverts at the top of the search engine results page based on your search.
+• Be cautious of paid search results - companies often pay search engines like Google to appear as adverts at the top of the search engine results page based on your search.
 Paid search ads have the title ‘Sponsored’.

 • Verify the company - motorists will often call the number they've found on Google and assume it is their insurer.
 Please note that it has been reported to us that if you ask them who they are, these companies will tell you they are NFU Mutual when they are not.